justincanthony/travel-tracker/README.md

 ### About the Project
 <!-- Describe what the over all scope and learninging goal of the project is, and what set-up the challenge was framed in-->

-This project was intended to introduce students to the concept of making Get and Post requests from a locally hosted API.There was an emphasis on use of OOP to drive the design of the application and the code, Solidify the code review process
+This project was intended to introduce students to the concept of making Get and Post requests from a locally hosted API.
+There was an emphasis on use of OOP to drive the design of the application.

-Create a robust test suite that thoroughly tests all functionality of a client-side application
+The application allows for users to login to the site and view trips of thiers, past, present, pending and future.
+Users can select from a drop down menu thier destination, input their number of days, and number of travelers.
+When their request has been submitted, the file is sent to the agnency, and appears as pending in on their screen.

 ### Built With
 * [Javascript](https://www.javascript.com/)